YottaDB/YDBDoc/ProgGuide/functions.rst

 $RANDOM() provides a tool for generating pseudo-random patterns useful in testing or statistical calculations. $RANDOM() results fall between zero (0) and one less than the argument.

 Random number generators use factors from the environment to create sequences of numbers.
 True random number generation requires a source of what is known as "noise".
 Pseudo-random numbers appear to have no pattern, but are developed using interactions between factors that vary in ways not guaranteed to be entirely random.
-In accordance with the M standard, the YottaDB/GT.M implementation of $RANDOM() produces pseudo-random numbers.
+In accordance with the M standard, the YottaDB implementation of $RANDOM() produces pseudo-random numbers.

 ++++++++++++++++++++++++++++
 Examples of $RANDOM()